CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that is concise, specific, and well-structured.
-It clearly identifies the concrete action (migrating type assertions to shoehorn), provides an explicit 'Use when' clause with multiple natural trigger terms, and occupies a distinct niche that minimizes conflict risk with other skills.
+It clearly identifies the concrete action (migrating type assertions), names the specific library involved, and provides an explicit 'Use when' clause with multiple natural trigger terms.
+The description is distinctive enough to avoid conflicts with other skills.

 DimensionReasoningScore